meganthecoder/Equal-Height-Blocks/README.md

 # Equal Height Masonry Feed

-Quick jQuery code that finds the height of elements per row under class="equal-heights-container" and sets each row to its unique tallest height.
+Bit of jQuery code that finds the height of elements per row under class="equal-heights-container" and sets each row to its unique tallest height.

 I find myself needing this in content feeds where I have a large number of elements that need to be listed together in a single container.

 Requires block elements under ".equal-heights-container" to have a Bootstrap column class.

 ```